suhai-yehuza/game-diary/docs/SECURITY_IMPLEMENTATION.md

 # Security Implementation Documentation

-This document provides comprehensive documentation for the security features implemented in the Game Diary application, including Slack alerting, admin authentication, field-level encryption, and Row-Level Security (RLS).
+This document provides comprehensive documentation for the security features implemented in the Placeholder application, including Slack alerting, admin authentication, field-level encryption, and Row-Level Security (RLS).

 ## Table of Contents